Members of chambers have extensive experience of advising on and litigating environmental law issues, including:

 EWHC 1924 (Admin)

-Andrew Sharland QC acted in a challenge to a certificate of lawful use that permitted the local authority to send green garden waste from its household waste recycling centres to be processed at a waste treatment facility.
+Andrew Sharland KC acted in a challenge to a certificate of lawful use that permitted the local authority to send green garden waste from its household waste recycling centres to be processed at a waste treatment facility.

 Stephenson v Secretary of State for Housing, Communities and Local Government